State University of New York Upstate Medical University: Cross-Functional Collaboration

 In 2013, Upstate Medical University, in partnership with SUNY College of Environmental Science and Forestry (ESF), Syracuse University, Cornell University, the University of Rochester and SUNY Buffalo received a $2 million federal grant to acquire an 800 MHz Nuclear Magnetic Resonance (NMR) spectrometer.
-The acquisition of the spectrometer filled a void in the region's research landscape as this instrument will be the only one of its kind in Central and Western New York.
+The acquisition of the spectrometer filled a void in the region's research landscape, as this instrument will be the only one of its kind in Central and Western New York.
 "It speaks volumes about the power of a system when this grant was led by SUNY Upstate, the equipment will be housed at ESF, and its use will be open to scientists from across Central and Western New York," said SUNY Chancellor Nancy Zimpher.
 In addition, Upstate and ESF were recently awarded $15 million through a competitive grant program to create the SUNY Institute of Environmental Health & Environmental Medicine.

 In addition, a joint Master of Public Health degree program and a joint PhD program in biomedical engineering are offered by SUNY Upstate and Syracuse University.
 The campuses of the two universities are adjacent to each other on University Hill in Syracuse.
 In 2021, a research collaboration between Upstate Medical University and Syracuse University on detecting Alzheimer's disease won the IAAI-21 Deployed Application Award on Innovative Applications of Artificial Intelligence.
-In their paper the team states, "Our research is the first to develop an effective machine learning approach that can identify the latent patterns due to preclinical AD from MRI brain scans, which can significantly improve AD patients’ intervention and treatment."
+In their pape,r the team states, "Our research is the first to develop an effective machine learning approach that can identify the latent patterns due to preclinical AD from MRI brain scans, which can significantly improve AD patients’ intervention and treatment."

+Community

+In 2025, the university announced the findings of its economic impact report.
+Upstate Medical University, the largest employer in Central New York and a leading institution in medical education and healthcare, contributes $3.2 billion to the state economy and supports, directly and indirectly, more than 24,000 jobs, according to the report.

+In 2025, Upstate was named Business of the Year for Community Involvement by the business group CenterState CEO.
+The award honors Upstate for its ongoing involvement in dozens of community organizations aimed at addressing health disparities, educating schoolchildren about health care careers, hosting lectures and programs about health issues, and supporting local agencies through its Team Upstate to address community issues, from hunger to homelessness, veterans, and runaway youth.